-The only down side to this recipe is it only makes an 8 x 8 pan full!
-The process is pretty easy though.
-It starts with a shortbread/cookie like crust that is baked.
-Then you add on a mixture of eggs, sugar and lemon and bake some more.
+The only down side to this recipe is it only makes an 8 x 8 pan!
+This recipe starts with a baked shortbread cookie like crust.
+Then you add a mixture of eggs, sugar and lemon and bake some more.
 The final touch is a drizzle of a lemon glaze.
 Use fresh lemons for the glaze and use a great lemon squeezer to squeeze your lemons!

 - 2 Tbsp flour

 - Cut together butter, 1 cup flour and 1/4 cup powdered sugar and press into 8 x 8 pan.

 - Bake for 15 minutes at 350 degrees.

-- Mix together sugar, flour and baking powder
+- Mix together sugar, 2 Tbsp flour and baking powder

 - Pour this mixture over baked crust and bake for 20-25 minutes at 350 degrees or until edges are golden brown and mixture is set.

-- Mix together powdered sugar with enough lemon juice to make glaze soft enough to drizzle over lemon bars while they are still warm.
+- Mix together 3/4 cup powdered sugar with 2 Tbsp lemon juice or enough to make glaze soft enough to drizzle over lemon bars while they are still warm.

 - Cool and cut.